 1) If the refund amount is up to the amount of deferred revenue of the line item to which this refund belongs, then the refund is spread out according to your recognition strategy to the future only.
 The service period runs from the day of the refund to the end of the original service period to which the refund relates.

 2) If the refund amount exceeds the remaining deferred revenue of the line item to which this refund belongs, then:

 a) any deferred revenue will be offset by the refund of the same value.

 b) any remaining refund value will be recognized at the time of the refund.

 Refunds will never affect periods that are already closed.Examples of how refunds are displayed at the customer level can be seen in this article.

-- The recognition of revenue around when an invoice was issued (as opposed to when it was paid) is fully supported only for Stripe and Recurly.
+- The recognition of revenue around when an invoice was issued (as opposed to when it was paid) is supported only for Recurly.

-- Our iTunes integration only imports subscription revenue, while non-subscription revenue will be excluded.
-Depending on how you selected to import your data, the amounts will either include both Apple's fees and VAT, or neither.
+- Our App Store Connect integration only imports subscription revenue.
+Non-subscription revenue is excluded.
+Depending on how you selected to import your data, the amounts will either include both Apple’s fees and sales tax/VAT, or neither.
 You can read more about this in this article.

 - Our Shopify integration only imports non-subscription revenue.

-- Revenue recognition does not support data imported via PayPal’s REST integration, Chargify, or for customers which have been manually added through the UI.
+- Revenue recognition does not support data imported via PayPal’s REST integration, Chargify, Google Play, or for individual customers added via the Customers page.